Grégory Dufrennes: Career

 Dufrennes played in Ligue 2 with Amiens SC and FC Sète 34.

+On 3 August 2025, Dufrennes was appointed of Saudi First Division League club Al-Batin.

+Managerial statistics

 Personal life

 Dufrennes's father, Jean-Luc, is a retired professional footballer who played in Ligue 2 with Entente Viry-Châtillon.
 His brother, Franck, is an amateur footballer who played for Vannes OC.